Softlandia-Ltd/vision-is-all-you-need/README.md

 # How does V-RAG work?

 1. The pages of a PDF file are converted to images.
+   - In theory these images can be anything, but the current demo uses PDF files since the underlying model has been trained on PDF files
    - `pypdfium` is used to convert the PDF pages to images
 2. The images are passed through a VLM to get the embeddings.
    - ColPali is used as the VLM in this demo